dchampion/mp-dump/README.md

     * Type <code>pip install -r requirements.txt</code>

-With the successful completion of these three steps, you should be ready to consume the MountainProject REST APIs.
+With the successful completion of these three steps, you should be ready to consume the Mountain Project REST APIs.

 ## Run the MountainProject API Consumer
 Type <code>python mp.py</code> to display a comprehensive help page, including examples, for using MPAC.

-<b>IMPORTANT:</b> You will need to supply a valid MountainProject-supplied user key to execute any and all requests with MPAC (the key used in the examples will not work).
-To get your private key, go to the <a href=https://www.mountainproject.com/data>MountainProject API page</a>, and click the link <code>Sign up or log in to get your key</code>.
+<b>IMPORTANT:</b> You will need to supply a valid Mountain Project-supplied user key to execute any and all requests with MPAC (the key used in the examples will not work).
+To get your private key, go to the <a href=https://www.mountainproject.com/data>Mountain Project API page</a>, and click the link <code>Sign up or log in to get your key</code>.

 A successful MPAC command will display the message <code>MPAC ran successfully</code>.
 The requested information will be retrieved and stored in one of four .csv files, depending on the type of information requested.